Canon Collins Scholarships for Postgraduate Study in South Africa 2018/2019

-To apply for a scholarship under this programme you must:
+Eligibility: In addition, to be considered for a scholarship under this programme you must:

-- Be a national of, or have refugee status, in one of the following countries: Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe.
+- be a national of, or have refugee status in, one of the following countries: Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe

-- Be in possession of a good first degree (minimum second class, upper division or equivalent) or about to graduate in the year of application
+- be in possession of a good first degree (minimum second class, upper division or equivalent) or about to graduate in the year of application

 - be studying or applying to study at a South African university